 was the first cultural venue to showcase exclusively photographic works in Los Angeles.
 Visitors can view both print and digital images by photographers from all over the world.
 The digital gallery alone contains thousands of images, while a reading room allows guests to leaf through numerous books on photography.

 The Paley Center for Media, Beverly Hills

 The Paley Center for Media

 documents television and radio programming throughout the past century.
-Their New York location has been around since the 1970s, while Los Angeles’ opened in 1996.
-Visitors can browse their massive digital collection of over 160,000 TV and radio programs then watch or listen to them in individual or four-person family consoles.
-Recent additions to the Paley Center’s library include its African American, Hispanic, and LGBT collections.
-Guests may check out what’s screening in one of the center’s theaters.
-The Paley Center also hosts events and exhibits, such as the offsite PaleyFest
+Its New York location has been around since the 1970s, while its Los Angeles base opened in 1996.
+Visitors can browse a massive digital collection of over 160,000 TV and radio programs – recent additions include its African American, Hispanic and LGBT collections – then watch or listen to them in individually or in groups.
+Guests may also check out what’s screening in the center’s theaters.
+In addition, the Paley Center hosts events and exhibits, such as the offsite PaleyFest

-Wells Fargo History Museum
+Wells Fargo History Museum, Los Angeles

-contains both an original Concord Stagecoach as well as a replica that guests may enter, in addition to old maps of Los Angeles and an operational telegraph.
-This museum is typically only open during traditional banking hours on weekdays, yet they do open one Saturday every three months.
+contains both an original Concord Stagecoach and a replica that guests hop on board, in addition to old maps of Los Angeles and an operational telegraph.
+This museum is typically only open during traditional banking hours on weekdays, though it does open one Saturday every three months.

-Los Angeles Maritime Museum
+Los Angeles Maritime Museum, San Pedro

-, where guests can learn about the history of the L.A.
-Harbor and the fishing and canning industries.
-The museum houses model ships, artwork made by sailors, and a functioning ham radio station.
+, where guests can learn about the history of the LA Harbor and the fishing and canning industries.
+The museum houses model ships, artwork made by sailors, and a functioning radio station.
 Admission is free, though there is a suggested donation of $5 per adult.

-focuses on the Cold War and offers a collection of over 100,000 artworks, films, writings, and other artifacts from the Soviet Union and Eastern Europe between 1945 to 1991.
-In German, “wende” means turning point and is used to describe the period of time surrounding the fall of the Berlin Wall.
+focuses on the Cold War and showcases a collection of over 100,000 artworks, films, documents and other artifacts from the Soviet Union and Eastern Europe between 1945 and 1991.
+In German, ‘wende